 When to buy nursing bras?
 This is a question we are often asked and the answer is surprisingly simple.

 Just prior to birth, your body will ready itself to produce milk.
-At approx. 8 months of pregnancy your breasts will have stabilized enough to get fitted for a nursing bras.
+At approximately 8 months of pregnancy your breasts will be stabilized enough to get fitted for a nursing bra.
 This will most likely be your standard nursing size during the period you nurse or express milk.
-We recommend you purchase no less than 3 seamless bras and a couple of cupped sized bras.

 Immediately post birth